jongha/activeconnections/README.md

 <!---
 [![Build Status](https://travis-ci.org/jongha/dotnet-activeconnections.png?branch=master)](https://travis-ci.org/jongha/dotnet-activeconnections)
 -->
 Print active/established network connections.
-It's console application using .net framework.
+It's console application using .net framework on Windows.
+It is useful to check bottlenecks or suffering of a specific IP or the status of the DDoS attack.

 ## Usage